andriy-baran/easy_params/README.md

   end
 end
 ```

-Validation messages for nested attributes will look like this.
+Validation messages for nested attributes a set on top level and each nested object has `errors` set.
+Errors will look like this.
 ```ruby
 {
   :"sections[0].id"=>an_instance_of(Array),